5-25-77: Plot

 Lightman takes Pat to another studio – Industrial Light & Magic – where the technicians there are trying to wrap up the effects shots for Star Wars.
-John Dykstra gives him a full tour, explaining all of the models and sets and his tour ends with a screening of an unfinished work print of Star Wars.
+John Dykstra gives him a full tour, explaining the models and sets and his tour ends with a screening of an unfinished work print of Star Wars.

 Pat returns home, to the disappointment of his family that he failed to make inroads with any of the people he met.
 Pat has been enthralled by Star Wars, but fails to transfer his excitement to anyone back home.
 He counts down the days until its release, hoping that once it comes out everyone in his town will love the movie, and he won't feel as alone.

-On the release date, May 25, 1977, a series of events cause Pat to miss each of the first day's showing of Star Wars, including a fight with Bill, taking Robin to the hospital, and sleeping with Linda for the first time- and then breaking up.
-He has a showdown with Tony, where he rises to become the dominant ape.
+On the release date, May 25, 1977, a series of events cause Pat to miss each of the first day's showing of Star Wars, including a fight with Bill, taking Robin to the hospital, and sleeping with Linda for the first time – and then breaking up.
+He has a showdown with Tony, and beats him.
 He makes it to the theater in time for a midnight showing, only to learn that "In Theaters Everywhere" doesn't include the one in his town.

 Two weeks later, Robin takes Pat to the theater, which is finally showing Star Wars, and the line to get in goes around the block.
 The finished film is everything he hoped it would be, and he packs up and leaves for California with the encouragement of his family and Bill.